Mieke Buchan: 2004

 In 2004, Mieke was announced as the face of the new American network, Tennis Channel.
 In addition to live, major event broadcasting duties, Buchan helmed international sports-travel series, Destination.
 This saw her road-testing the best sports resorts in the world, while diving into the best food and wine each region had to offer.
-Locations included Austria, Switzerland, Spain, Andalucia, New York, South Carolina, Thailand, Montreal, Cabo San Lucas, Australia, Carmel .. and many more.
+Locations included Austria, Switzerland, Spain, Andalucia, New York, South Carolina, Thailand, Montreal, Cabo San Lucas, Australia, and Carmel.
 Destination was produced for the Tennis Channel and distributed to sports networks all over the world.

 She also hosted the ATP/WTA Awards nights specials, The US Open Players Party specials and tournament location travel specials such as "Off the Strip with Mieke Buchan".

 During this time Mieke developed a reputation as an intuitive and powerful interviewer.
 Her interviewees include Serena Williams, Roger Federer, Rafael Nadal, Martina Navratilova and Maria Sharapova.

-When Buchan was not on the road, she volunteered she at Indie MTV station, M+TV, where she produced and hosted the live 3 hour viewer request show V2R.
+When Buchan was not on the road, she volunteered she at Indie MTV station, M+TV, where she produced and hosted the live 3-hour viewer request show V2R.
 Based in East LA, this network reached into the local community to support local musicians and performers, and train young people in disadvantaged neighbourhoods in practical media skills.
-Something Buchan is especially passionate about.

 2008

-Early 2008, Buchan moved her home-base to London.
+In early 2008, Buchan moved her home-base to London.
 Over the following year and a half, she hosted the Red Bull Air Race World Series for Fox Sports America, in locations that included Budapest (Hungary), Porto (Portugal), and London.
 She also continued to host and co-produce Tennis Channel's Destination as it travelled throughout locations including Switzerland, Austria, Spain and Thailand.